VirtuBox/nginx-ee/README.md

 # Compile the latest nginx mainline release for EasyEngine

 This is a script to compile the latest nginx release from source with easyengine.
-It was currently tested on Ubuntu 16.04 LTS.
+It was currently tested on Ubuntu 16.04 LTS and Debian 8 Jessie.
 Feel free to open an issue if you have any error during the compilation.

 -----